A dog with cancer in the pancreas is often in mortal danger due to the relative inability to properly treat the disease.

 The pancreas is a gland organ present in the bodies of all vertebrate organisms.
 It is a vital organ, without which many creatures would no longer be able to properly function.
 Its job is to carry out a number of highly important processes, such as the digestion of food via the secretion of pancreatic juice (which is made of various enzymes that break down proteins, lipids and carbohydrates) and the regulation of blood sugar levels.

-If the pancreas falls prey to a Dog Diseases it could spell pain, debilitation and untimely death for the afflicted animal.
+If the pancreas falls prey to this type of dog diseases it could spell pain, debilitation and untimely death for the afflicted animal.
 A dog with cancer in the pancreas is generally only expected to live for about a year at best.

 If this happens, gastrointestinal bypass surgery is an option, but it only provides temporary relief for the dog.
 Some veterinarians may also prescribe drugs to help kill pain and nullify symptoms, and the dog may also be given various forms of therapy.
 They are usually prohibited from eating during this process because of all the internal damage.